 - Mark Naron, Fastback Studios

-Katie Sweeney, Sean Clavere, Daniel Dovinh, and Daniel Dunn met as students at Seattle University in 2011.
-After their first show winning the university’s battle of the bands, they became a favorite among their peers.
-Playing the main stage at the campus music festival, where they opened for Ivan & Alyosha and Brother Ali, soon led to packing devoted crowds into Chop Suey and the Comet Tavern.
-After graduating, The Ramblin’ Years released a self-produced debut album in February 2014, recorded in their living room, including the original songs their friends had come to love.
-Much to the band’s surprise and delight, the release show nearly sold out Chop Suey on a rainy Sunday night and their record sold hundreds of copies.
+Katie Sweeney, Sean Clavere, Daniel Dovinh, and Daniel Dunn met as students in the Seattle University Choir in 2011.
+After their first-ever show won the university’s battle of the bands, they became a favorite among their peers and spent a few years slaying college parties.
+Playing the main stage at the campus music festival in 2013, where they opened for Ivan & Alyosha and Brother Ali, soon led to packing devoted crowds into Chop Suey and the Comet Tavern.
+After graduating, The Ramblin’ Years released a self-produced demo in February 2014, recorded in their living room with nothing but the original songs their friends had come to love and a few cheap microphones.
+To the band’s surprise and delight, the release show nearly sold out Chop Suey on a rainy Sunday night and their record sold hundreds of copies.

-With an invitation from the nationally-recognized Tractor Tavern to open for Signature Sounds’ band Parsonsfield in May 2014, The Ramblin’ Years began performing for elated crowds in Seattle’s neighborhood of roots-rock, Ballard.
-Ever-increasing numbers of fans began clamoring to see their country-fried rock’n’roll at The Tractor, Sunset Tavern, and Connor Byrne Pub.
-Having caught the ear of Fastback Studios' head engineer and producer, Jason Lackie, the band began new partnerships with him and Fastback engineer Mitch Edwards, who assumed the role of bassist.
+When the nationally-recognized Tractor Tavern invited them to open for Signature Sounds’ band Parsonsfield in May 2014, The Ramblin’ Years began performing for elated crowds in Ballard, Seattle’s neighborhood of roots-rock.
+Ever-increasing numbers of fans began clamoring to see their Americana rock’n’roll at The Tractor, The Sunset, and Connor Byrne Pub.
+Having caught the ear of Fastback Studios' head engineer and producer, Jason Lackie, the band began new partnerships with him and Fastback engineer Mitch Edwards, who assumed the role of bassist in 2014.
 In March 2015, The Ramblin’ Years released their first studio EP, “Nickels & Dimes”, to a packed Tractor Tavern.
-The single, “Come on Carla”, soon became an audience favorite with its boom-chucka rhythm and choir-sized harmonies.
+The single, “Come on Carla”, soon became an audience favorite with its boom-chucka rhythm and choir- sized harmonies.
 Nickels & Dimes included Bill Nordwall on keys (formerly of Seattle band Exohxo) and renowned mastering artist Ed Brooks on pedal steel, who also mastered the record.
 His daunting resume includes Pearl Jam, Brandi Carlile, Death Cab for Cutie, The Head and The Heart, The Shins, and many more.

-Riding the momentum of Nickels & Dimes, The Ramblin’ Years completed a West coast tour in the Spring of 2015 and have played music festivals such as Northwest Folklife, Seattle Acoustic Fest, and Macefield Music Festival.
-They continued selling out Seattle venues alongside bands such as Vaudeville Etiquette, Lonely Mountain Lovers, and The Foghorns.
+Riding the momentum of Nickels & Dimes, The Ramblin’ Years completed a West coast tour in the Spring of 2015 and played music festivals such as Northwest Folklife, Seattle Acoustic Fest, and Macefield Music Festival.
+They continued selling out Seattle venues alongside bands such as Vaudeville Etiquette, The Swearengens, and Lonely Mountain Lovers.